-The tarsal tunnel is a narrow tunnel that lies on the inside of the ankle and allows many structures such as the posterior tibial artery and vein, posterior tibial tendon , flexor digitorum longus and flexor hallucis longus tendon and the posterior tibial nerve, to run through from the leg into the foot.
+The tarsal tunnel is a narrow tunnel that lies on the inside of the ankle.
+It allows the posterior tibial artery, vein, tendon and nerve to run through from the leg into the foot.
+It is also the pathway for the flexor digitorum longus and flexor hallucis longus tendons coming into the foot.

 The structures within this tunnel are maintained and protected by a thick ligament band (flexor retinaculum).